Brian Nobili: Independent

-Brian's independent work spans a wide range of genres.
+Nobili's independent work spans a wide range of genres.
 He has directed music videos, in which he transcends the traditional limitations that restrain the budding director and artist.

 His first DVD “Rappin’ with the Rickster” was named a must-have by Juxtapoz.

 Nobili's work on a Burger King campaign while at HEAVY.com received commendation from The New York Times.

 More recently, Nobili's documentation of artist Serve TCS's tribute to Elizabeth Taylor garnered coverage by News 12 the Bronx.

 Nobili was a contributing photographer for the book Graffiti Tattoo: Kings on Skin.

 His own graffiti writing was featured at Bridgeports Art Fest as part of the Urban Beautification & Murals Project/Graffiti Block Party.

 In December 2011, Nobili was a contributing artist to TheGoodLife! presents The Rickford Institute All-Star Classic Group Photography Exhibition, curated by Ricky Powell, at Milk Studios in New York.
 The show was sponsored by Pony International, Kangol, Heineken International, and Frank151.

 Nobili continued to collaborate with Ricky Powell with a January 2012 "The Rickster vs. Dwels"art show at Camarades el Barrio in Spanish Harlem.
 The show featured some of Powell’s and Dwels’ most famous and infamous photographs, reinterpreted by several artist using the photographs as a canvas and bringing a new meaning and life to each.
 The show included performances by DJs Bobbito García, TJ Mizell, and Smoke LES.

 Most recently, Nobili has pursued his passion for photography and community through the Bronx Artist Documentary Project, or BxADP.
 The brainchild of Daniel Hauben, BxADP is an official Bronx Centennial Event celebrating the 100th anniversary of the creation of Bronx County and through its exhibition will highlight the diversity of local Bronx artists and photographers.
 The borough-wide collaborative endeavor involved 30 Bronx photographers documenting 70 Bronx visual artists at work in their studios or other Bronx venues.
 Nobili was responsible for working with legendary graffiti artists KingBee UW, T Kid, CES, and YES2.